Legal issues in airsoft: Egypt

-Airsoft guns are legal to own or possess in Egypt, it's sold by some weapon stores.
-Civilians cannot import or order Airsoft Weapons, only weapon stores can import them as Air Guns.
-You may also find some low-quality, plastic, and unbranded Airsoft Spring Guns in Toy Stores or Gift Store, They are popular During Ramadan, Eid al-Fitr, and Eid al-Adha.
+Airsoft guns are legal to own and possess in Egypt, and they are sold by some weapon stores.
+Civilians cannot import or order airsoft weapons; only weapon stores can import them as air guns.
+Some low-quality, plastic, and unbranded airsoft spring guns may be found in toy stores or gift stores, and are popular during Ramadan, Eid al-Fitr, and Eid al-Adha.

-Currently, civilians interested in the sport are appealing to the Egyptian government to allow the importation and ownership of airsoft guns.
+Currently, civilians interested in the sport are appealing to the Egyptian government to allow the import and ownership of airsoft guns.